Rhode Island door knocks in search of fleeing New Yorkers

 If New Yorkers don’t comply, they face fines and jail time, Raimondo said, adding that that’s not the goal.

-“I want to be crystal clear about this: If you’re coming to Rhode Island into New York you are ordered into quarantine.
+“I want to be crystal clear about this: If you’re coming to Rhode Island from New York you are ordered into quarantine.
 The reason for that is because more than half of the cases of coronavirus in America are in New York,” Raimondo said, adding that it’s not meant to be discriminatory.

+New York Gov. Andrew Cuomo called the order “reactionary” and unconstitutional, saying he’d sue Rhode Island if the policy isn’t rescinded but believed they could “work it out.”

+“I understand the goal … but there’s a point of absurdity, and I think what Rhode Island did is at that point of absurdity,” said Cuomo, a Democrat.
+“We have to keep the ideas and the policies we implement positive rather than reactionary and emotional.”

 President Donald Trump said Saturday that he had spoken with some governors and was considering some type of an enforceable quarantine to prevent people in New York and parts of New Jersey and Connecticut from traveling.